ahsfar/terraform_asso_cert_guide/README.md

 # Certified Terraform Assocaite
-The objective of this repository is help you for taking the Certified Terraform Assocaite using official exam guide.
+The objective of this repository is help you for taking the Certified Terraform Assocaite using official exam guide and some other online resources (optional).

 # Exam